WDAqua/Qanary-Pipeline-Docker/README.md

 For details about the Qanary framework see the information in the [Qanary Framework repository](https://github.com/WDAqua/Qanary).

+Currently, this is an alpha software artifact.
+Feedback is very much welcomed.

 ## Motivation

 Following the Qanary methodology, the [*Qanary QA Pipeline* component](https://github.com/WDAqua/Qanary/tree/master/qanary_pipeline-template) is the mediator between the [Qanary components](https://github.com/WDAqua/Qanary-question-answering-components) used to build a Question Answering system.
 Although it is meant to be customized (therefore the fragment *template* in the repository name) in many scenarios it has proven to be fulfilling its purpose without any change of the source code.
 Hence, if it is planned to implement a Qanary-driven Question Answering system with an off-the-shelf Qanary pipeline component, then the hereby provided Docker configuration will enable you to build and run easily the complete Qanary pipeline component from scratch.